 With the rise of cloud-based HRIS solutions that enable users to log in from any device, security concerns are on the rise.
-The addition of unknown IP address access can make systems susceptible to outside hackers, as well as devious computer savvy employees.
+The addition of unknown IP address access can make systems susceptible to outside hackers, as well as devious computer-savvy employees.
 Information breaches and identity theft occurring from inside company walls are also a concern that must be addressed.

 For all companies, the implementation phase is the time when systems are the most susceptible to breaches and other security concerns.
 Employers should work closely with vendors and managers to ensure that security is maintained throughout implementation phases, and as the system starts being used on a regular basis.

-Checking Vendor Security Measures
+Check Vendor Security Measures

 The security measures a vendor takes to ensure that a company’s data are secure should be understood before the company makes a final HRIS selection.
 All HRIS vendors take precautions to keep company data safe, but the quality of their security measures may vary.